Employment for People with Disabilities

 DARS does assessments to determine what job is the best fit for the person.
 They provide access to computer labs and adaptive equipment needed for employment.
 Please note jobs they consider are limited: i.e. Landscaping, food service, home care, etc.

 Many colleges now are more accessible to people with disabilities.
 They may have specialized departments to help students with disabilities during college life.
+Visit the college to see if it will best fit your needs.

 Facts from national surveys about employees with disabilities: Individuals are punctual and rarely miss work due to sickness; they work safely, they work independently, they rarely seek special considerations, they can be modestly accommodated, and they can be considered assets by coworkers.